The Hunter Marshall Bequest and the Ross Fund

 The Ross Fund provides funds to collect in Glasgow University material from abroad relating to the history of Scotland and to the history of Scottish people and influences abroad.
 The intention is to deal with all periods, and with all aspects of history - political, ecclesiastical, social, economic, and artistic.
 The Ross Fund provides a grant or scholarship for two distinct types of enquiry: one short-term and exploratory; the other long-term and comprehensive.
 Further conditions are specified below.

-Applications to either of these funds should be made in writing (giving details of the work proposed and an outline of costs) to the College Secretary, Dr Catherine Martin, by 31 May 2013.
 Applications should state clearly from which fund resources are being sought.
-The Committee administering the funds will consider the applications and advise applicants of the outcomes by 31 July 2013.
+The Committee administering the funds will consider the applications and advise applicants in due course.
 It is a condition of funding that successful applicants subsequently report on the outcomes of the work funded.
 The results of research or excavations and copies of publications may be lodged in the University Library.

 Further Conditions of the Ross Fund